aaronlael/BCSS_League_Tracker/README.md

  To do's
-  * Registered player summary for day of review
-    * columns for id, name, tag in, pay in, ctp, ace pot values
-    * ids are links to a user edit page by id to update values/delete registration.
   * track ace pot value on registration page
     * on leage review page add button to cash out ace pot with confirmation